Maxim Group lifts Celsius Holdings Inc [CELH] price estimate. Who else is bullish?

 Trading performance analysis for CELH stock

-Celsius Holdings Inc [CELH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.76.
-With this latest performance, CELH shares dropped by -11.20% in over the last four-week period, additionally plugging by 45.25% over the last 6 months – not to mention a rise of 179.22% in the past year of trading.
+Celsius Holdings Inc [CELH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.32.
+With this latest performance, CELH shares dropped by -21.94% in over the last four-week period, additionally plugging by 32.93% over the last 6 months – not to mention a rise of 150.30% in the past year of trading.

 Celsius Holdings Inc [CELH]: A deeper dive into fundamental analysis